Jenn Hodge is a leading voice in neurodiversity and education reform.

-One size does not fit all and there is no ‘normal’.
+One size doesn’t fit all and there is no normal.

 Neurodiversity describes the natural differences in our brains, that includes the way we learn, communicate, process information and experience the world.

-We use language such as ADHD, Autism and Dyspraxia to group together certain common traits.
-This can be useful as a way to understand ourselves and others – but can also generate assumptions, be missunderstood and in the case of ADHD, be outdated and incorrect (there is no deficit of attention and it is not a disorder).
+We use language such as ADHD, Autism, Dyspraxia and Dyslexia to group together certain common traits.
+This can be useful as a way to start to understand ourselves and others – but can also generate assumptions, be missunderstood and in the case of ADHD, be incorrect (there is no deficit of attention and it is not a disorder).

-Due to the power of social media, more people than ever are starting to learn about the way their brains work and it has brought recognition and understanding to not only young people, but adults too – including my Mum at the age of 75!
+More people than ever are starting to learn about the way their brains work and it has brought recognition and understanding to not only young people, but adults of all ages.

 Home Education